adrianosingolani/near-tutorial/tutorial/tutorial-script_clone-repo_first-part.md

 ```

 In order to make the video shorter, we are going to clone the base project instead of just typing all the boilerplate code.
-The link for the repository is in the description.

 https://github.com/adrianosingolani/near-tutorial